CodePay · Fintech Startup · 2025.07 — Now

 AI accelerated the decisions, not the craft.
 The hard parts — flow logic, edge states, what to show and what to hide — still required human judgment at every step.
 What changed was how quickly we could get those decisions in front of the right people.

-UI/UX Rebuild
+Payment App — v3.0 UI/UX Rebuild

+UX/UI Design Lead.
 Collaborated with PM on product direction; worked within engineering constraints on transaction logic that couldn’t change.

-Most POS apps for small businesses are overdue for a rethink.
-Cluttered interfaces, unclear system states, high support ticket volume from merchants who couldn’t figure out what went wrong — these were industry-wide symptoms.
-For a product running on 7,000+ active terminals processing 400K+ weekly transactions, the cost of friction isn’t abstract.
+For a product running at this scale, the cost of friction isn’t abstract.
 Every extra tap, every misread state, every confused staff member is a real operational problem for a real business.

-v3.0 had one goal:rebuild it so it’s fast enough for a rushed cashier, clear enough to learn without training, and consistent enough to scale.
+Rebuild it so it’s fast enough for a rushed cashier, clear enough to learn without training, and consistent enough to scale.
+Transaction and payment logic was off-limits — the tools available were clarity, hierarchy, and sequence.

 Foundation